 For Issue 1, a consensus has been reached that it should be corrected, though there are two different ways to do it as in [2] and [3] for both intra-band and inter-band EN-DC:

-Solution #1 [2]:
+Solution #1 [2]: ∆PPowerClass,NR = 3 dB if the UE indicates power class 2 in the UE-NR-Capability but only complies with power class 3 as specified in clause 6.2.1 of [2] for the NR part of the configured EN-DC band combination; ∆PPowerClass,NR = 0 dB otherwise;

-Solution #2 [3]:
+Solution #2 [3]: ∆PPowerClass,NR = 3 dB for a power class 2 capable EN-DC UE in PCMAX_L,f,c,,NR if PPowerClass,NR is indicated a higher power class other than the default power class and IE [txDiversity-r16] is indicated by the UE; otherwise ΔPPowerClass,NR = 0 dB;

 The difference between these two ways is whether or not to cite a capability IE introduced in a newer release, i.e., txDiversity-r16.
 In our views, even if we agree to introduce such a solution, it cannot resolve the issue completely since it only covers Case #3, not Case #2.